Suyashail/ECE661-Computer-Vision/README.md

 # ECE661-Computer-Vision
-Homework Solutions of ECE661-Computer Vision course taught by Dr. Avinash Kak (Purdue University)
+Homework2 solution

-1. Computing Hoography using 4 point correspondence
+The goal of this homework is to compute Hoography between two images using 4 point correspondence.
-2. Metric Rectification of Images (Removing projective and affine distortions)